derekschultz/job-worker/DESIGN.md

 ## Streaming Strategy

 The `Logs` API method will stream the output of a job in real-time.
-This will be achieved by using a WebSocket connection between the client and the server.
-When a job is started, a new WebSocket connection will be opened.
-The server will then send the output of the job over this connection as it becomes available.
+This will be achieved by using gRPC's server-side streaming capabilities.
+When a job is started, the server will continuously send `JobLogsResponse` messages to the client over a single RPC as the output of the job becomes available.
+The client can read these messages as they arrive, providing a real-time stream of logs.

-## TLS Setup

-The API server will use mTLS for secure communication.
-The server will be configured to use TLS 1.3, which provides improved security and performance compared to previous versions.
-The server will also be configured to use secure cipher suites such as ECDHE-ECDSA-AES128-GCM-SHA256 and ECDHE-RSA-AES128-GCM-SHA256.

 ## Process Execution Lifecycle